 Disputed as to sentence two.
 Defendant's claims about "election experts" again relies on the untested claims of a single individual who is not qualified as an expert and whose experience is from outside Montana There is no consensus among election experts that eliminating election day registration reduces wait times, and evidence suggests it will not.
 See Street Rebuttal Report at 12-14.
-Additionally, election day registration is only available at elections offices or satellite locations whereas the vast majority of Montanans vote a precinct polling places.
+Additionally, election day registration is only available at elections offices or satellite locations whereas the vast majority of Montanans who vote in-person do so at precinct polling places.
 Id.
+During the past decade, as EDR has become increasingly popular, wait times at the polls in Montana have decreased.
+Street Rebuttal Report at 13.